SpringRoll/Springroll-Seed/README.md

 [Click here to read more about file loader.](https://github.com/webpack-contrib/file-loader)

 By default, supported media types are: png | jpg | gif | mp3 | ogg | mp4

+### Static Files

+In the case where you wish to include static files in your project, SpringRoll Seed has the option to automatically add them to your build.
+Place any static files in the `static` directory and they will be included to the root of your release directory with the same structure as in the `static` directory.

+These files will not be modified by Webpack's build process.

+During development you can access these files just as you would during production.
+You do not need to include the `static` directory as part of the file path.

 ### Dev server